metabase/metabase/docs/getting-started/start.md

 # Getting started with Metabase
-Metabase lets you easily ask questions about your data, drill into specific records, and gives you dashboards to help keep you organized.
+Metabase lets you easily ask questions about your data, drill into specific records, and create dashboards to help keep you organized.
 We hope you love it.

 **This guide will teach you:**